Welcome to today's edition of the Rush 24-7 podcast.

 They need a ribbon tonight.

-Yeah, we've got to come up with a right color and a right cause.
+Yeah, we've got to come up with the right color and the right cause for dare anybody come up with a ribbon for Tucson.

-The deficit awareness ribbon, yeah, the dollar bill.
+The deficit awareness ribbon.

-We had our own ribbon, the deficit awareness ribbon folded into one of those shapes.
+We had our own ribbon, the deficit awareness ribbon, folded into one of those shapes.

 Hours before Obama delivers a State of the Union show before Congress in a national poll indicates a surge in optimism about the state of the nation.